Broadway shows Brits should be excited about

 This madcap sci-fi musical is based on the novel by Ned Vizzini and looks at what might happen if popularity came in the form of a pill.
-It opened this year to positive reviews and, according the TheaterMania, is due for Tony success this year.
-If so, it could be one we might get to see in the not to distant future.
+It opened this year to positive reviews and, if so, it could be one we might get to see in the not too distant future.

 You will likely remember, or at least have heard of, the film of the same name starring Dustin Hoffman.
 It follows actor Michael Dorsey who decides to impersonate a woman because he's desperate for a TV job.
 It opened on Broadway last year and stars Santino Fontana and has music and lyrics by David Yazbeck (see The Full Monty, Dirty Rotten Scoundrels and Women on the Verge of a Nervous Breakdown).
 The film was a huge hit over here, so we're hoping producers are making plans...